“Pinched Nerve” What Is It And What Can I Do?

 - Wearing hand splints or cervical collars to reduce motion.

 - Undergoing physical therapy that involves exercising and stretching.

 If nerve pathway swelling is causing your pinched nerve, your doctor might recommend making lifestyle changes to prevent the issue from recurring.

 When to Seek Physical Therapy Help

 If you experience pain that doesn’t subside within a few days, you should schedule an appointment with a pinched nerve specialist.
-At Gordon Physical Spokane, we can provide you with a comprehensive care plan to address the nerve compression cause and provide pain relief.
+At Gordon Physical Therapy - Spokane Valley, WA, we can provide you with a comprehensive care plan to address the nerve compression cause and provide pain relief.
 Call us today at 509.892.5442 to schedule an appointment with us!